ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 3. The result of each packet uploaded will be displayed as ‘Success’ or ‘Failure’.
    * Packets that are successfully sent or resent will not be sent again unless the server requests for them.
    * Packets for which upload fails will continue to be in pending state.
-4. System captures and stores the transaction details for audit purpose.
+4. System captures and stores the transaction details for audit purpose (except PII data).

 #### C. Enable a real time packet upload when system is online upon registration submission